-North Korea missile: 'Most serious missile launch yet' - BBC News
+'Most serious missile launch yet'

 But it may be telling that the North chose to fire over Japan and not towards the US Pacific territory of Guam, something it had threatened to do earlier this month.

-"If the North Koreans tested near Guam that would put a lot of pressure on [US President Donald] Trump to respond, I think because this is Japan this it gives Trump an out", says Robert Kelly, political science professor at Pusan National University in South Korea.
+"If the North Koreans tested near Guam that would put a lot of pressure on [US President Donald] Trump to respond, I think because this is Japan it gives Trump an out," says Robert Kelly, political science professor at Pusan National University in South Korea.

 Despite that, this is being seen by some as a sign that diplomacy and relying on China to take action against its ally do not seem to be working, and a military response might be the only way.